DrBoltzmann/CarND-PID-Control-Project/README.md

 # PID Contoller

 A proportional–integral–derivative controller (PID controller) is essentally an algorithm which steers a car proportionally to the cross-track error (CTE), which the distance to a reference trajectory of the vehicle.
 A key element of the PID design is the value set for the hyperparameters which control this behavior.
 The PID controller essentially calculates an error value between a desired setpoint and a measured process variable, and then applies a correction based on three terms: proportional (P), integral (I), and derivative (D).
 These hyperparameters need to be defined correctly for the car to drive safely around the simulation track.
+The solution follows the logic described in the classic approach (https://www.youtube.com/watch?v=YamBuzDjrs8).

 [//]: # (Image References)
 [image001]: ./images/PIDforDummies_pid_simplified.png "image001"